kannanjayachandran/Full-Stack-Data-Science/03. Data Structures and Algorithms/Algorithms/Recursion/Readme.md

 - We employ recursion when we can spare some extra space for efficient computation and better looking code.

-In order to understand recursion, first we should know about the following terms:
+In order to better understand recursion, let's look at the following concepts:

 **1. Stack data structure and how function calls are stored in stack**